puppetlabs/puppetserver/documentation/configuration.markdown

 * local port
 * elapsed time to serve the request, in milliseconds

 The Logback configuration file is at `/etc/puppetlabs/puppetserver/request-logging.xml`.
-You can edit this file to change the logging behavior, and/or specify a different Logback configuration file in [`webserver.conf`](#webserverconf) with the [`access-log-config`](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/doc/jetty-config.md#access-log-config) setting.
-For more information on configuring the logged data, see the [Logback Access Pattern Layout](http://logback.qos.ch/manual/layouts.html#AccessPatternLayout).
+You can edit this file to change the logging behavior.
+Specify a different Logback configuration file in [`webserver.conf`](#webserverconf) with the [`access-log-config`](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/doc/jetty-config.md#access-log-config) setting.
+For more information on configuring the logged data, see [Logback Access Pattern Layout](http://logback.qos.ch/manual/layouts.html#AccessPatternLayout).

 ### Authorization

-Additional logging as it relates `auth.conf` can be enabled in Puppet Server's `logback.xml` file.
+To enable additional logging related to `auth.conf`, edit Puppet Server's `logback.xml` file.
 By default, only a single message is logged when a request is denied.

-To enable a one-time logging of the parsed and transformed `auth.conf` file add the following to Puppet Server's `logback.xml` file:
+To enable a one-time logging of the parsed and transformed `auth.conf` file, add the following to Puppet Server's `logback.xml` file:

 ~~~